der-carnivore/BingAds-docs/BingAds/scripts/reference/BingAdsAccountSelector.md

 # BingAdsAccountSelector
 Provides methods for selecting accounts.
+For more information about Selectors, see [Selectors](../concepts/selectors).
 # Methods
 |Method Name|Return Type|Description|
 |-|-|-